Home → Personalized Alternate Assessment Portfolio

 Personalized Alternate Assessment Portfolio

 The Personalized Alternate Assessment Portfolio (PAAP) is an assessment that provides academic achievement reporting for our students with the most significant cognitive disabilities.
 As of the 2014-15 school year, the PAAP will only be used to assess science.
-It is Maine’s alternate state assessment to the Maine Educational Assessment.
+It is Maine’s alternate state assessment to the Maine Educational Assessment for Science.
 Tasks are available to teachers throughout a five month window to provide multiple opportunities for science instruction to be embedded into students’ daily work.

 The PAAP measures individual student progress in relation to the Maine Learning Results – the standards that identify what all Maine students, including those with unique learning needs, are expected to know and be able to do.
 Science is assessed in grades 5, 8, and the third year of high school.
 These scores are not reported for accountability purposes.